schulz-m/schulz-m.github.io/_posts/2016-07-12-sublime-for-catkin.md

 As a next step, you want to use CTags to jump through definitions in your source code.
 The source of the CTags Plugin is found [here](https://github.com/SublimeText/CTags).
 You can simply install it by using the package manager.
 As a refresher: Type `Alt + Shift + P` and type install.
 Type `ctags` and put enter.
 For ctags to work properly, ctags also has to be installed on the OS via `sudo apt-get install exuberant-ctags`.

 To build the indices just right click on your project folder and click `CTags: Rebuild Tags` in the context menu.
-In the context menu, a buttom `Navigate to Definition` should now have appeared.
+In the context menu, a bottom `Navigate to Definition` should now have appeared.

 ### Build catkin packages from sublime